swseighman/PythonIntro/basics/strings/README.md

 name = "ada lovelace"
 print(name.title())
 ```

+>`title` is a Python method which are functions that are associated with objects.
+Methods are used to perform actions on objects.

 Save this file as `name.py` and then run it.
 You should see this output: